tModLoader Server Guide

 tModLoader will also need to be installed on the server.
 This can be done from the our One Click Installer page on the left side of the Nodecraft Panel.
 Make sure the version on the server and the client match!

 Adding Mods to your Server

 After uploading the mods, you'll need to enable them for use on the server.
-This is accomplished by using a
+This is accomplished by using an

-Navigate to the following directory on your server:
+Navigate to the following directory in your File Manager:

 Once in the

-modsfolder, click the "create file" button above the file manager window.
-If you simply with to edit an existing file, select "enabled.json" and click the "edit" button in the file manager.
+Mods folder, click the "Create File" button above the File Manager window.
+If you simply wish to edit an existing file, select

 [ "CalamityMod", "chadsfurn" ]